Imaccer/embsys100/assignment1/1_EmbeddedDeviceExample.md

 ## __Cost__
 Cubesats main selling point is their low cost compared to more traditional satellites.
 The cost per lb to lauch mass into a low earth orbit is ...
 Hence, minimizing the mass of the satellite is critical.
 Generally, the aim is to maximize the available mass for the system payload.
+Given the overall restrictions on mass and size, this means limiting the size and number of components.

-The systems must also be radiation hardened to allow the electronics to operate
+For satellites intended to operate beyond 6 months to 1year, their systems must also be radiation hardened to allow the electronics to operate.
+This incurs additional mass and hence cost.

 # __References__